1566 celestial phenomenon over Basel

 A series of mass sightings of celestial phenomena occurred in 1566 above Basel, Switzerland.
 The Basel pamphlet of 1566 describes unusual sunrises and sunsets.
 Celestial phenomena were said to have "fought" together in the form of numerous red and black balls in the sky before the rising sun.
 The report is discussed among historians and meteorologists.
 The phenomenon has been interpreted by some ufologists to be a sky battle between unidentified flying objects.
 The leaflet written by historian Samuel Coccius reported it as a religious event.
 The Basel pamphlet of 1566 is not the only one of its kind.
 In the 15th and 16th centuries, many leaflets wrote of "miracles" and "sky spectacles".

 History

 The event is reported to have taken place in Basel, Switzerland in 1566.
-According to Samuel Coccius, on 27-28 July and 7 August, many local witnesses in Basel reported seeing three celestial phenomena.
-The first is described as an unusual sunrise, the second as a total eclipse of the moon with a red sun rising, and the third like a cloud of black spheres in front of the sun.
+According to Samuel Coccius, on 27–28 July and 7 August, many local witnesses in Basel reported seeing three celestial phenomena.
+The first is described as an unusual sunrise, the second as a total lunar eclipse with a red sun rising, and the third like a cloud of black spheres in front of the sun.
+These reports were published in a broadsheet printed in Basel later that year and were later included in the Wickiana collection in Zürich.